"Too many false positives" is probably the most common excuses for avoiding static analysis. But static analysis doesn't have to be so noisy.

 Is it Worth the Time?

-My approach to false positives is this: If it takes 3 days to fix a bug, it’s better to spend 20 minutes to look at a false positive...as long as I can tag it and never have to look at the same issue again.
+My approach to false positives is this: If it takes 3 days to fix a bug, it’s better to spend 20 minutes to look at a false positive...as long as I can tag it and never have to look at it again.
 It’s a matter of viewing it in the right context.
 For example, say you have a problem with threads.
 Problems with threads are dramatically difficult to discover.
 If you want to find an issue related to threads, it might take you weeks to track it down.
 I’d prefer to write the code in such a way that problems cannot occur in the first place.
 In other words, I try to shift my process from detection to prevention.